abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![The finite category 0](finite_zero.svg)

-The next simplest category is $1$ - it is comprised of one object no morphism besides its identity morphism (which we we don't draw, as usual)
+The next simplest category is $1$ - it is comprised of one object no morphism besides its identity morphism (which we don't draw, as usual)

 ![the finite category 1](finite_one.svg)